cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 3.1 The relayer relays the packet to the host state machine.

-- 4.1 The host state machine dispatch the packet to the proper module handler.
+- 4.1 The host state machine dispatches the packet to the proper module handler.
-- 4.2 The `onRecvPacket` callbacks is activated on the host state machine and trigger the `registerInterchainAccount` function.
+- 4.2 The `onRecvPacket` callback is activated on the host state machine and triggers the `registerInterchainAccount` function.
 - 4.3 The `registerInterchainAccount` function of the host chain verifies that the `usedHostAccountsIds` have not already been used.
-- 4.4 The `registerInterchainAccount` generates the addresses based on the passed in parameters.
+- 4.4 The `registerInterchainAccount` generates the addresses based on the passed-in parameters.
 - 4.5 The addresses are stored in the host chain module state.
-- 4.6 Upon completition, the `onRecvPacket` callback write an acknowledgment containing the new generated addresses.
+4.6 Upon completion, the `onRecvPacket` callback writes an acknowledgment containing the newly generated addresses.

 - 5.1 The relayer relays the acknowledgment packet to the controller state machine.